Expertise, Straight from the Source

 We can help you with anything in and around GStreamer, providing training, workshops, bug-fixing, feature development, integration, design and architecture advice, or simply ongoing support as needed.

 We also do risk assessments for porting plugins and applications to GStreamer 1.0, and can help port them and any other missing pieces.

-We help maintain GStreamer, release it, and create the official binary packages for Windows, OS X, Android and iOS.
+We help maintain GStreamer, release it, and create the official binary packages for Windows, macOS, Android and iOS.
 Almost all bugs, patches and commits pass through our fingers or at least under our eyes, and there are few pieces of code that we haven't touched in the last 10 years and that we don't know inside out.